 About Anita Nair

 Born at Mundakottakurissi near Shoranur in Kerala State, Anita Nair was one of the finest writers in Indian Writing in English.
-Since Anita was frequent visitor to Kerala, she knew the heart of rural Kerala.
-Her writings not only critically acclaim the rampant evils in the society but are also sold like hot cakes.
+Since Anita was a frequent visitor to Kerala, she knew the heart of rural Kerala.
+Her writings not only critically acclaim the rampant evils in society but are also sold like hotcakes.

 The poem, The Face Mask is one of the best poems of Anita Nair.
-The poem is divided in two parts, and each part of the poem tells before and after effects of a woman.
+The poem is divided into two parts, and each part of The Face Mask tells the before and after-effects of a woman.
 Using the words like ‘sandal and turmeric dust’, ‘Yogurt’, ‘a few drops of rose-watered,’ the poet wants to bring to us the power of make-up and lets us know how the mask of make-up helps a woman get rid of her past gloomy days, and how she wants to win the hearts of those who have rejected her, and how confident she feels after make-up.
-In all, this is one its kind poem which has defined the power of make-up, and how this mask of make-up can develop confidence in a woman, and how a woman after the application of make-up becomes confident and is able to win the hearts of those who have given pain to her, and how this power of make-up is going to help her smoothen the weary pathways, and cleanse all traces of devastating faint praise.
+In all, this is one it’s kind poem which has defined the power of make-up, and how this mask of make-up can develop confidence in a woman, and how a woman after the application of make-up becomes confident and is able to win the hearts of those who have given pain to her, and how this power of make-up is going to help her smoothen the weary pathways, and cleanse all traces of devastating faint praise.